 When the river plunges 120 metres over Victoria Falls into the basalt gorge below, which is only 40 metres wide, the resultant effect is thunderous and turbulent.

 These waters make their way through the zig-zagging Batoka Gorge for the next 70 kilometres.
 This creates some of the biggest and best white water action in the world through one of the great river corridors on the planet.

 Victoria Falls white water rafting is definitely a never-to-be-forgotten experience!

 When entering the gorge to start your white knuckle ride, you will need to negotiate a steep path down into the gorge to a depth of 120 metres.

 At the exit point of the one-day trip, the gorge is approximately 230 metres deep with another steep incline to traverse out.

 In the first 24 kilometres of your ride, the river drops by about 120 metres with the rapids varying between 100 metres and 2 kilometres apart.
 These little periods of calm between the rapids allow you to appreciate the beauty of the basalt rock canyon you are traversing and chat about the rapid you have just experienced.

 The gradient to climb out of the gorge is 1 in 2 or 3 and will take approximately 20 minutes to walk if you are of average fitness.

-Lower water levels means higher thrill levels, as the water level drops, rocks get closer to the surface creating the white water that crashes through the gorge.
+Lower water levels mean higher thrill levels, as the water level drops, rocks get closer to the surface creating the white water that crashes through the gorge.

 The “low water” run is between July and mid-February when the Zambezi River is at its low level.
 This is the most exciting time to do rafting with day trips running between rapids 1 and 18 over a distance of approximately 24 kilometres.